ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/06-open-addressing.md

 ## Open addressing

 ::: TODO
+- Prio 2: invariants
+- Prio 2:
     - Discuss: Load factor, what is a good LF?
     - Discuss: When to resize
-- give overview implementation, not for a specific ADT (set/map)
+- Prio 2: give overview implementation, not for a specific ADT (set/map)
 :::